CABrouwers/telnet-engine/README.md

 ### Test function generators

-The following test function generators are includes on the module.
+The following test function generators are includes in the module.
 Generators are functions that return a custom test function based on the input parameter; they take care of the implementation details.
 It is the test function that needs to be passed to the request, not the generator.

 | Generator| Use
 | ------------- |----